loraine-gueguen/WP2_workshop_tool_packaging/ngs_sequence_quality_control/README.md

 # Example of the use of Conda packages for NGS sequence quality control

-**Objective**: Learn how to use conda packages and some best practices through a simple NGS sequence analysis (sequence quality control)
+**Objective**: Learn how to use conda packages and some useful commands through a simple NGS sequence analysis (sequence quality control)

 **Requirements**:
 - Basic unix commands knowledge